 What are the best golf courses in the world?
 The Golf World Top 100 panel ranks the finest layouts on the planet… that you can actually play.

-Continuing our countdown of the best golf courses in the world, we’re into the top ten as we reveal which course tops the revered list.
+Let’s begin our countdown of the best golf courses in the world.
 And remember, we’ve only considered courses that are open to the public in this inaugural ranking.
 Head over to our ‘How we did it‘ for a full explanation of why and to see how we carried out this mammoth task!

 And, once you’ve enjoyed this ranking, please do take a look at some of our others – from the best courses in England, Scotland, Ireland, Wales, Europe and the USA, to GB&I’s best links, the most fun courses to play and the finest resorts in Europe and the World has to offer, we’ve got it covered.